Permian-Global-Research/vrtility/README.md

 The goal of vrtility is to make the best use of GDAL’s VRT capabilities for efficient processing of large raster datasets - mainly with Earth Observation in mind.
-This package’s primary focus is on the use of GDAL VRT pixel functions using [numba](https://numba.pydata.org/).
-At present the only function provided is a simple median.
-Things are under active development!
-Comments and contributions are most welcome!
+This package’s primary focus is on the use of GDAL VRT pixel functions using python.
+These python pixel functions are used to apply cloud masks and summarise pixel values (e.g. median) from multiple images (i.e create a composite image).
+For now we’re just using the python pixel function capabilities but hope to add C++ or expressions in time.

 ## Features

 - No intermediate downloads - the use of nested VRTs enables the download and processing of only the required data in a single gdalwarp call.
+This reduces disk read/write time.

-- use of numba in python pixel function(s)
+- use of numba in python pixel function(s) - not always faster but can be.

-- modular design
+- modular design: We’re basically creating remote sensing pipelines using nested VRTs.
+This allows for the easy addition of new pixel functions and masking functions. but could easily be adapted for deriving spectral indices or calculating complex time series functions.

 ## TO DO: